 Renewable Residential Energy Systems Tax Credit

 This credit is for reasonable costs, including installation, of a residential energy system that supplies energy to a residential unit in Utah.
-Additional residential energy systems or parts may be claimed in subsequent years as long as the total amount claimed does not exceed $2,000 per residential unit ($1,600 starting in tax year 2019 due to phase out).
+Additional residential energy systems or parts may be claimed in subsequent years as long as the total amount claimed does not exceed $800.
+Contact the Governor’s Office of Energy Development for more information.